 Would his character eventually have to face everyone he had wronged?
 That apparent nod to the series ender of “Seinfeld,” which David created with Jerry Seinfeld, induced real or feigned irritation.

 “I guess that’s a ‘Seinfeld’ reference?
 A ‘Seinfeld’ finale reference?
 What are doing?
 I braved traffic to get here,” David said.
 “Shame on you.”

-David also will be seen on the upcoming season of PBS' genealogy series "Finding Your Roots with Henry Louis Gates Jr." In it, he discovers he has a family connection to Bernie Sanders, the senator and former presidential hopeful that David played on "Saturday Night Live."
+David also will be seen on the upcoming season of PBS’ genealogy series “Finding Your Roots with Henry Louis Gates Jr.” In it, he finds out he has a family connection to Bernie Sanders, the senator and former presidential hopeful that David played on “Saturday Night Live.”